 11 Little Ways To Focus On Your Own Self-Improvement

-"It's important to constantly be improving yourself because progress leads to fulfillment," says New York City life coach Julie Holmes, in an email to Bustle.
-"We oftentimes think that accomplishments lead to our happiness, but it simply isn't true.
-While you may feel good after an achievement, the feeling isn't sustainable.
+While the idea of "self-improvement" can seem daunting, the good news is it's an ongoing process, and not so much about pressuring yourself, or meeting deadlines.
+In fact, "we oftentimes think that accomplishments lead to our happiness, but it simply isn't true," Julie Holmes, a New York City-based life coach, tells Bustle.
+"While you may feel good after an achievement, the feeling isn't sustainable.
 It's important to always be learning and growing in life for happiness that's lasting."

 5. Be All About That Daily Journal

 In order to improve thyself, you'll need to stay in touch with what you want.
 And this is where daily journaling can come in handy.

 "In terms of working towards goals, keeping a daily journal can be helpful because writing down your goals helps to increase accountability," Dr. Brooke Wachtler, a licensed psychologist and the president/founder of BEW Consulting and Training LLC, tells Bustle.

 It's also a habit that can keep you dedicated.
 "Using your journal as a way to assess progress, and then brainstorm what to do if you're hitting roadblocks," she says, "will help you to stay on track in working towards those goals."

 When it comes to reaching a specific goal, it can help to define "your goals in a way so that they are measurable," Wachtler says.
 So, instead of saying "I want to go back to school," be more detailed and say "I'd like go back to school and learn more for my career, so that I can then do XYZ."